Review – Broken Sword: The Shadow of the Templars – The Director’s Cut

 I held off on getting this game until fairly recently, when I saw it for sale at $20.
 I wasn’t willing to buy it at $50 because I had heard all about how terrible the game was; crippling difficulty, a complete lack of story, no carjackings or Nazis, and so on.

 A few months ago, RPGamer ranked it as the best Wii RPG of 2008.
 Granted, I don’t always agree with RPGamer – but then, I like Opoona, so my tastes are already pretty weird.
 Plus, look at the competition.
 Tales of Symphonia 2, Opoona, maybe a couple others.
-None would rank best RPG of the whatever on any other system. → Ridge Reader V
+None would rank best RPG of the whatever on any other system.
+But my interest was piqued enough to consider Baroque.

 Review – Uncharted Waters: New Horizons